tfenz/TE_SR_WAN_simulation/README.md

 ### Output
 The results are stored in a JSON file located in **[out/](src)** after running the main.py script.
-*Note: In the directory **[results_paper/](results_paper)** we provide the raw results used in the publication.*
+*Note: In the directory **[results_paper/](results_paper)** we provide the raw results obtained during our evaluations which we used in the publication.*

 ## Plot Results
 Create Plots from provided raw result data
 ```bash
 python3 plot_results.py [optional <data-dir> containing json result data]
 ```
 *Note: By default, the script plots the raw result data used in Fig.3-5 in the paper.
-To plot the data created by running the main.py script, you can pass the directory containing the json files as parameter to the plotting script.*
+To plot the data created by running the main.py script, you can pass the directory containing the json files as parameter to the plotting script.
+E.g.:*
 ```bash
 python3 plot_results.py "../out/"
 ```